MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack/readme.txt

   Detonation Delay (Bomb fuze) settings and
   Random Explosion Radii get replicated over the net, so that everyone sees what you see (and your NTRK playbacks always look the same like original as well)
+- AI Gunners are slightly better again when being on Veteran or Ace level

 (*) To activate the Stabilizers for all Aircraft ("Stabs4All"), add the following entry
     to your conf.ini file: